Looking to implement smooth parallax scrolling? Here are the best jQuery parallax scrolling plugins and tutorials to get started in no time.

 - Free Parallax Scrolling WordPress Themes

-Before we got into our tutorials and all that, there are two aspects to take a closer look at, and one of them is the impact of parallax scrolling on search engine optimization.
-Surely using dynamic design features is going to have an impact on the way search engines process your website, and you don’t want to settle for a feature that could have bad impact on your organic traffic.
+Before we got into our tutorials and all that, there are two aspects to take a closer look at: the impact of parallax scrolling on search engine optimization.
+Surely using dynamic design features will have an impact on the way search engines process your website, and you don’t want to settle for a feature that could have a bad impact on your organic traffic.
 Carla Dawson from Moz covered this topic in great details.
-The main takeaway from her post is the listing of 3 unique techniques that you can apply to make your parallax design more SEO friendly.
+The main takeaway from her post is listing 3 unique techniques that you can apply to make your parallax design more SEO friendly.
 It all starts even before you try to make a functional parallax effect on your design, first implement the SEO methodology, and then focus on creating the content, this way you leave room for search engines to understand how your website works, but also allow robots to process the content.

-The second aspect is the user experience of parallax design, and whether it is suitable for all designs, and what kind of issues it may possibly cause.
-This is an in-depth research study done on the effects of parallax design for user experience, so be noted that it will take some time to fully process and understand this paper.
-The study took two groups of people, both of which were given sample websites to explore: parallax, and standard scrolling.
+The second aspect is the user experience of parallax design, whether it is suitable for all designs, and what kind of issues it may cause.
+This is an in-depth research study on the effects of parallax design on user experience, so it will take some time to fully process and understand this paper.
+The study took two groups of people, both given sample websites to explore: parallax, and standard scrolling.
 The end-result was not surprising, users do enjoy parallax scrolling more, but this comes at a cost of confusion, and general usability concerns as far as attention goes.
-You should always prioritize users over fancy additions to your website designs, if this means hiring a professional expert designer to do the analysis for you, then you should move forward with that idea, especially if you run a large-scale business operation.
-In our own experience, small-scale websites can usually get away with using parallax scrolling, and it doesn’t have that big of an impact on the user experience, or general usability.
+You should always prioritize users over fancy additions to your website designs, if this means hiring a professional expert designer to analyze you, then you should move forward with that idea, especially if you run a large-scale business operation.
+In our own experience, small-scale websites can usually use parallax scrolling, and it doesn’t have that big of an impact on the user experience, or general usability.

 Ian Yates wrote this tutorial earlier in the year, and this might be one of the freshest tutorials on this topic that we will feature in this collection of parallax tutorials.
 Ian takes the approach of yielding inspiration from another website that uses a great parallax effect combination, and tries to recreate it himself.
 The only thing, he mostly talks about featured designs that have parallax features, and mentions one tiny snippet on how to create a unique background effect using JS and CSS.